Issues in Ethics: Speech-Language Pathology Assistants

 Tasks performed by SLPAs differ widely and may be limited to preparation of materials, checking the condition of equipment or programming, and providing instruction in the use of augmentative and alternative communication devices.
 Tasks also may include assisting the SLP with speech, language, and hearing screenings without interpretation; assisting the SLP during the assessment of students, patients, and clients exclusive of administration and/or interpretation; following documented treatment plans or protocols that are designed and supervised by an ASHA-certified SLP; compilation of data regarding client/patient/student performance; and assistance with research protocols.
 Differing levels of SLPAs also exist across work settings, states, or organizations.

-Because SLPAs are not individuals who can work independently, it is imperative that the professional with ASHA certification (and/or state licensure) ensures that their roles and responsibilities are clearly delineated.
-Items to be stressed may include, but not be limited to, ensuring that the appropriateness of client and task assignments are commensurate with level of training and experience, that there is adherence to and accountability of recognized standards of supervisory practices, and that SLPAs are appropriately identified to consumers, employers, colleagues, and regulatory and funding agencies.
+Because SLPAs are not individuals who can work independently, it is imperative that the professional with ASHA certification (and/or state licensure) ensure that their roles and responsibilities are clearly delineated.
+Items to be stressed may include, but may not be limited to, ensuring that (a) the appropriateness of client and task assignments is commensurate with level of training and experience, (b) there is adherence to and accountability of recognized standards of supervisory practices, and (c) SLPAs are appropriately identified to consumers, employers, colleagues, and regulatory and funding agencies.
 The responsibility of SLPAs is to comply with the mandates of the guidelines established with their supervisors.
 Lack of compliance will negatively impact the reputation of the supervisor and place the position of the SLPA in jeopardy.
-It is imperative that an ASHA-certified SLP appropriately supervise the SLPA, because the supervising SLP retains full legal and ethical responsibility for students, patients, and clients served by the SLPA.
-The amount of supervision may vary and must depend on the complexity of the case and the experience of the assistant.
+It is imperative that an ASHA-certified and/or licensed SLP appropriately supervise the SLPA because the supervising SLP retains full legal and ethical responsibility for students, patients, and clients served by the SLPA.
+The amount of supervision may vary, and must depend on the complexity of the case and the experience of the assistant.

 Principle of Ethics I: Individuals shall honor their responsibility to hold paramount the welfare of persons they serve professionally or who are participants in research and scholarly activities, and they shall treat animals involved in research in a humane manner.